open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 <!-- prettier-ignore-end -->

-The values of `instrumentation-scope-name` and `instrumentation-scope-version` should be set to values that uniquely identify the [instrumentation scope](/docs/specs/otel/glossary/#instrumentation-scope), such as the package, module or class name.
-While the name is required, the version is optional and may be set if appropriate.
+The values of `instrumentation-scope-name` and `instrumentation-scope-version` should uniquely identify the
+[instrumentation scope](/docs/specs/otel/glossary/#instrumentation-scope), such
+as the package, module or class name.
+While the name is required, the version is optional.

 It's generally recommended to call `getTracer` in your app when you need it rather than exporting the `tracer` instance to the rest of your app.
 This helps avoid trickier application load issues when other required dependencies are involved.

-In the case of the [example application](#example-application), there are two places where a tracer may be acquired with an appropriate instrumentation scope:
+In the case of the [example app](#example-app), there are two places where a tracer may be acquired with an appropriate instrumentation scope:

 First, in the _application file_ `app.ts` (or `app.js`):